bobbyflowstate/smovr-dash/docs/WEBHOOK_SETUP.md

 ## Webhook Payload Format

-When a new appointment is created, a POST request is sent to `WEBHOOK_URL` with the following JSON payload:
+When a new appointment is created, a POST request is sent to `SCHEDULE_WEBHOOK_URL` with the following JSON payload:

 ```json
 {